Richardpandey/Encryp-and-Decrypt/README.md

 - **Encrypt:** Select any file, choose an encryption key (or generate one automatically), and download the encrypted version.
 - **Decrypt:** Upload your encrypted file, enter the same key, and get back your original file.
-- **Total Privacy:** Everything happens locally on your computer—no files or keys are ever sent to any server.
+- **Total Privacy:** Everything happens locally on your computer so no files or keys are ever sent to any server.

 ---